Want to Reduce Your Shipping Expense: About Billable Weight First

 While there are ways to reduce billable weight and delivery costs on your own if you are already fulfilling orders in-house, collaborating with a 3PL can save you money and time.

 3PLs maintain a diverse inventory of packaging solutions for you and have the experience to offer the optimal product packaging solution.
-You may be torn between multiple box sizes and void fill alternatives; therefore, having a competent 3PL that understands what they’re doing helps expedite, reduce, and streamline your shipment.
+A competent 3PL helps you choose the right box size and void fill, speeding up, reducing, and streamlining your shipments.

 Bottom Line

-Technology-enabled 3PLs provide insights into critical distribution parameters that you can employ to make educated decisions, such as the average cost of shipping.
+Technology-enabled 3PLs provide insights into critical distribution parameters that you can employ to make informed decisions, such as the average delivery cost.
 They collaborate with you to choose the optimal packaging solution for your products.
 Besides, they consider product integrity, purchase history, the customer experience, and delivery costs when making packaging recommendations.
-You may use the chargeable weight services of shipping aggregators like NimbusPost to save money on shipping.
+You may connect with shipping aggregators like NimbusPost to save money on shipping.